NEW: Host and manage charity events in one place, with AI-powered auction tools.

 Sending donation requests to every business in your area may get you a few donations, but more times than not, the items will be generic and disconnected from your cause.

 Instead, target businesses that match your mission.
-A foster animal organization should reach out to pet supply stores, veterinarians, or local dog groomers.
+A foster animal organization should reach out to pet supply stores, veterinarians, or local groomers.
 An arts nonprofit might find better luck with art galleries, theaters, or design studios.

 Before you start sending requests, create a list of ideal partners.
 This keeps your outreach focused and efficient from the start.